flype44/Emu68Contribs/Emu68Version/README.md

 	C:EMU68VERSION
 ```

-## **IMPORTANT**
+## **PREAMBULE**

 ```
+	EMU68VERSION is an AmigaOS CLI command for Emu68.
+It works more or less the same way than the AmigaOS CLI C:Version command, but is dedicated to GET and/or to CHECK the Emu68 version numbers (major.minor.patch).
-	This command requires the Emu68 JIT baremetal emulator.
+	It requires mandatory the Emu68 JIT baremetal emulator to work properly.
 ```

 ## **FUNCTION**

 ```
 	EMU68VERSION prints the version string of the currently running Emu68.
-	It can also test for a specific version/revision/hotfix and warn if the version/revision/hotfix is lower than the specified value.
+	It can also test for a specific version/revision/hotfix and WARN if the version/revision/hotfix is lower than the specified value.
-	This is useful in scripts.
+	This is useful in AmigaOS DOS scripts.

 	The SHORT option prints a shorter version string.